 No. If you have a current and valid licence from an international ASN you can participate at the AGP.
-We require all international officials to provide us with:
+However, we require all international officials to undertake the following tasks:

-1. A colour scan of your valid officiating license issued by your local ASN.
+1. Provide us with a colour scan of your current and valid officiating license issued by your local ASN.

-2. A Letter of Introduction from your ASN stating that they have no objection with your participation in the Formula 1 Australian Grand Prix.
+2. Provide us with a Letter of Introduction from your ASN stating that they have no objection with your participation in the Formula 1® Australian Grand Prix.

 The FIA has mandated that officials only hold a licence with one ASN.
 If you live in a country with an ASN, you are required to obtain an officials licence from them.

-When your role is confirmed you will find a Role Description on the AGP Officials page of the Motorsport Australia website.
+When your role is confirmed you will find a Role Description further below.
 You will also be provided with a Marshals Handbook before the event which is a general guide for officials at race meetings and can be a very helpful resource particularly for new officials.